ichiyouji/ichiyouji.github.io/_posts/2019-02-23-rorschach.markdown

 ## This page might take a heavy load on the browser

-Recently I took a liking experimenting stuff on codepen.
+Recently I took a liking on experimenting stuff on codepen.
 And here's what I made.

 ## Randomly generated Rorschach's ink blot